The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: An Accretion Event in WLM's Northwestern Outer Disk?

-Third, is region A's similarity to other well-studied dwarf galaxies.
-We compare region A's properties to other globular clusters and dwarf galaxies in the Local Volume, whose present-day masses (calculated from their $M_V$ values using a mass-to-light ratio of 2) and sizes have been compiled in \cite{Pace25}.
-First, we convert region A's CMD-based total stellar mass to a present-day stellar mass by accounting for stellar evolution mass loss effects, which \cite{Conroy09} estimates to be $\sim40\%$ for older, faint galaxies.
+Furthermore, Region A's properties are similar to other nearby dwarf galaxies.
+We compare Region A's properties to other globular clusters and dwarf galaxies in the Local Volume, whose present-day masses (calculated from their $M_V$ values using a mass-to-light ratio of 2) and sizes have been compiled in \cite{Pace25}.
+First, we convert Region A's CMD-based total stellar mass to a present-day stellar mass by accounting for stellar evolution mass loss effects, which \cite{Vincenzo16} estimates to be $\sim41\%$ for low-metallicity galaxies.
 Applying this correction to our total stellar mass yields a present-day mass of $M_{*,z=0}\approx2.0\times10^{6}~M_{\odot}$.
-In Figure \ref{fig:dwarf}, we plot region A on the luminosity-size relation for globular clusters and dwarf galaxies in the Local Volume compiled in \cite{Pace25}.
-Furthermore, in Figure \ref{fig:dwarf}, we compare the cumulative SFH of region A to the SFHs of Pegasus and Leo II \citep{Savino25, Weisz14b}, two dwarf galaxies with similar masses and sizes to region A. Both these comparisons demonstrate region A's mass, size, and SFH are broadly similar to other dwarf galaxies in the Local Volume.
+In Figure \ref{fig:dwarf}, we plot Region A on the luminosity-size relation for globular clusters and dwarf galaxies in the Local Volume compiled in \cite{Pace25}.
+Furthermore, in Figure \ref{fig:dwarf}, we compare the cumulative SFH of Region A to the SFHs of Pegasus and Leo II \citep{Savino25, Weisz14b}, two dwarf galaxies with similar masses and sizes to Region A. Both these comparisons demonstrate that Region A's mass, size, and SFH are broadly similar to those of other dwarf galaxies in the Local Volume.

-In one scenario, region A could have been accreted $\sim8$~Gyr ago, triggering the burst of star formation in that area.
-Or, it could have been a dwarf galaxy accreted more recently, which could explain the peculiar abundance patterns found in \cite{Venn03} and region A's spatial association with H~{\sc i} disturbance in that area of WLM \citep{Jackson04, Koch25}.
-Further data, such as an oldest MSTO-based SFH which would decrease the SFH uncertainties and spectroscopic observations (e.g., kinematics, metallicities), would deliver a clearer picture of region A's origin.
+Further data, such as an oldest MSTO-based SFH which would decrease the SFH uncertainties and spectroscopic observations (e.g., kinematics, metallicities), would deliver a clearer picture of Region A's origin.
 More broadly, the discovery of this over-density, regardless of its origin, is another demonstration for discovery and characterization potential of wide-area, NIR imaging of AGB stars in nearby galaxies.